 - What storage classes does Wasabi offer?

-- Does Wasabi perform data deduplication?
+- Does Wasabi perform data deduplication or compression?

 - Is Wasabi compliant with Privacy Shield?